 Giving advice about SSH keys used outside of Grid'5000 is mostly out of the scope of the information here.
 However, you will certainly be using the same SSH keys to access servers of your lab or other labs and Grid'5000 access machines.
 As a general matter and in particular to access Grid'5000, we strongly recommend to use SSH keys with a passphrase in those cases.

-- Second of all, as using the grid often require to connect from host to host non interactively, we advise the use of passphrase less SSH keys, even if unsecure with regard to a steal.
+- Second of all, as using Grid'5000 often requires to connect from host to host non interactively, we advise the use of passphrase-less SSH keys, even if unsecure with regard to a steal.
 Being dedicated to Grid'5000 internal usage, the security hole is not relevant, as anyway, NFS is not secure.

 - Third of all, one may want to use the SSH Agent within Grid'5000, but as a reminder, it may be a security hole (see man ssh), and one will in some annoyed because of broken agent forwarding (OARSH and screen for instance break the SSH Agent chain).